HZ-LL/MA-UNet/README.md

 # Enhancing Medical Image Segmentation with MA-UNet: A Hybrid Multi-scale Attention Framework Based on U-Net

 If you want to get the code with the dataset, go to:https://zenodo.org/records/13892731
+If you encounter any problems, please refer to the GitHub code
 ![image](https://github.com/user-attachments/assets/461c598b-4ab4-4015-b190-ceaf72de539e)